h3h/bradfordfults.com/business/management/_posts/2023-09-14-when-a-manager-has-lost-their-mojo.md

-It turns out that the manager is competent, well-informed, and genuinely wants to see a recovery from what seems like a team-wide breakdown in morale and success.
+It turns out that the manager is competent, well-informed, and genuinely wants to see a recovery from what seems like a team-wide breakdown in morale and ability to deliver.
 But they seem stuck.
 Not completely out of ideas or motivation to get their team to a good place, but *strategically tapped out*—they’re not reaching in new directions, not seeing from new perspectives, and not successfully drawing from others.
 They’ve lost their mojo.

 There are many paths that can lead to a lack of mojo for a manager, I’m sure, but I’m more interested here in the question of *“What next?”* for their leadership.
-Here are a few things to try that have been effective (or that I failed to do, and in hindsight would have been effective).
+Here are a few things to try that have been effective for me (or that I failed to do, and in hindsight would have been effective).

 ## Resets